 The department covers all aspects of female incontinence, vaginal prolapse and pelvic floor dysfunction.
 We offer a comprehensive assessment and investigation service, leading to conservative treatment and if appropriate surgical treatment.
 This is undertaken by a multi-disciplinary team including doctors and specialist nurses.

-We have clinics all throughout the week with a satellite clinic at Daventry.
 The department receives referrals via your GP, other departments within the hospital and other hospitals as well as from the community continence services for a variety of problems related to the female pelvic floor.
 This includes Urinary incontinence, difficulty passing urine, recurrent urinary tract infections (cystitis), defecation problems, faecal incontinence, vaginal prolapse and other vaginal problems.
 We also look after women who have recently delivered and who have experienced perineal problems or urinary or bowel problems.

 You may require further investigations, with may include ultrasound scans and/or urodynamics (an outpatient test to assess the functioning of your bladder).
 You will be given full information about all that is required before we perform any tests.
 Summary of all clinic attendances will be sent to your doctor and you will receive a copy of that letter.